-The Tuesday Morning Prayer Breakfast Small Group will begin a 9-week study of Seeing Gray in a World of Black and White by Adam Hamilton.
+The Tuesday Morning Prayer Breakfast Small Group is engaged in a 9-week study of Seeing Gray in a World of Black and White by Adam Hamilton.
 The group meets at 6:00a at Panera Bread Company on Highway 99 in Hazel Dell.
 Facilitated by Pr.
 Peter and Intern Pastor Taran, each session begins with prayer and ends when the first participant leaves for work, usually around 7:05-7:10a.
 Newcomers and guests are always welcomed and may pop in any week.

 Pr.
 Peter has been buying used copies of "Seeing Gray" throughout the summer.
 Book's are available at the front office of the church.